Math for Teaching Scholarships provide financial support to undergraduates serious about pursuing a career in mathematics education.

 - Ashley Casillas: Dorothy Smith Curtis Scholar

-- Haley Hallman: Math for LA Scholar
+- Haley Hallman: Math for Teaching Scholar